You do not have to wait 24 hours to report a person missing.

 If you are deaf or hard of hearing you can register to text your police force.

 If there is any reason why speaking to the police might be difficult for you, please contact us first for support.
-Phone our free 24 hour helpline 116 000
+Phone our free Helpline 116 000

 When you report a person missing the police will ask certain questions to gather a full picture of the missing person and their last known whereabouts.
 All the information you provide will help the police to search for the missing person, so it is important to provide detailed information.
 It can be helpful to write down the details before you call to make sure that you have all of the information in front of you.